Yuhan-Fei/SMRTnet/README.md

 You can perform inference using two approaches.
 The difference between <b>do_ensemble</b> and <b>do_infer</b> lies in whether multiple GPUs are used:
 ```
-python main.py --do_ensemble
+python main.py --do_ensemble #using a single GPU
 ```
 or
 ```
-python main.py --do_infer
+python main.py --do_infer   #using multiple GPUs
 ```